apache/tvm/docs/dev/pytest_target_parametrization.rst

 based on the environment variable ``TVM_TEST_TARGETS``, the build configuration, and the physical hardware present.
-Most current tests explictly loop over the targets returned from ``enabled_targets()``, but it is not recommended for new tests.
+Most current tests explictly loop over the targets returned from ``enabled_targets()``, but it should not be used for new tests.
 The pytest output for this style silently skips runtimes that are disabled in ``config.cmake``, or do not have a device on which they can run.
 In addition, the test halts on the first target to fail, which is ambiguous as to whether